MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/update.md

 Click-to-Run handles updates differently than Windows Installer (MSI).
 The following provides information about how updates work for Office LTSC 2021.

 - When there are updates for Office LTSC 2021, Microsoft releases a new build of Office LTSC 2021 on the Office Content Delivery Network (CDN) on the internet.
 This new build includes all the latest security and quality updates.
 - By default, Office LTSC 2021 is configured to be updated automatically directly from the Office CDN, although that can be changed.
-More on that later.
+For more information, see [Configure where Office LTSC 2021 gets updates from](#configure-where-office-ltsc-2021-gets-updates-from).
 - There is a scheduled task named “Office Automatic Updates 2.0 ” on the device on which Office LTSC 2021 is installed that checks for updates on a regular basis.
 - If updates are available, Office begins downloading the updates automatically.
 The user doesn’t have to do anything.
 As part of this process, Office also figures out what’s different between the latest version of Office LTSC 2021 up on the Office CDN and the version of Office LTSC 2021 that’s installed on the device.
 Based on that, it only downloads what’s needed to update Office LTSC 2021 to the latest version.
 - While the updates are being downloaded, users can continue to use Office apps, such as Word.
 After the updates are downloaded, the updates are installed.
 If any Office apps are open, users will be prompted to save their work and close the apps, so that the updates can be installed.